carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 But if the script is the most computationally-intensive process running at the time, its calculations are the largest influence on the elapsed time.

-Now that we've developed our initial script to estimate &#960;, we can see that as we increase the number of samples:
+Now that we've developed our initial script to estimate π, we can see that as we increase the number of samples:

-1. The estimate of &#960; tends to become more accurate.
+1. The estimate of π tends to become more accurate.
 1. The amount of memory required scales approximately linearly.
 1. The amount of time to calculate scales approximately linearly.

-In general, achieving a better estimate of &#960; requires a greater number of points.
+In general, achieving a better estimate of π requires a greater number of points.
 Take a closer look at `inside_circle`: should we expect to get high accuracy on a single machine?